ThomasHeb/4AxisFoamCutter/README.md

 ### How to start:
 The Arduino and the Ramps board are working without the stepper driver or motors or buttons,…. so only the limit switches should be disabled by setting 4 jumpers to the S and - Pin for X-/X+/Y-/Y+ an the Ramps.
 After downloading the firmware with the Arduino IDE, please use the Serial Monitor (Baudrate 115200) with the [grbl commands](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Commands) to disable hard limits and homing cycle in the parameter.
 After testing all axis, SD card, …, you can activate the limit switches (hard limits) and the homing cycle again.
-If you are not disabling the limit switches, you may get a hard error, which blocks all communication to the Arduino.
+If you are not disabling the limit switches, you may get a hard error, which blocks all communication to the Arduino (not required, if USE_LIMIT_SWITCHES is set to 0).
 After that you should
 - connect the display to the Ramps
 - connect the Arduino with the USB
 - load the firmware and check if you get a welcome screen
-- add the buttons and LEDs to the Ramps
+- add the buttons and LEDs to the Ramps (not required, if USE_BUTTONS is set to 0)
 - calculate the steps per mm and set the microstepps according with the jumpers (I use belt and pully with 80 steps / mm)
 - add the stepper driver to the Ramps
 - adjust the driver [link](https://www.makerguides.com/a4988-stepper-motor-driver-arduino-tutorial/)